brandongregoryscott/brandonscott.me/content/posts/2022-06-26---Building-Your-Own-ESLint-Plugin.md

 ![yo eslint plugin configuration](/media/yo-eslint-plugin-configuration.png)

-Once the plugin has been scaffolded out, we can run an additional generator for scaffolding out a rule:
+Once the plugin has been scaffolded out, we can run an additional generator for scaffolding out a rule, which will present another interactive prompt for basic information about the rule:

 `yo eslint:rule`